Ps-in-foodservice/psinfoodservice-php-package/README.md

-# PS in foodservice API Client for PHP
+# PS in foodservice API Client for PHP.

 A comprehensive PHP client library for the PS in foodservice Web API (v7).
 This package simplifies integration with PS in foodservice services by providing a clean, type-safe interface for all API endpoints.